LuiseFreese/PowerApps-ESPC23/downloads/5_responsive.md

 # Exercise 5: Create a responsive screen

 In the last exercise we want to use containers to create a responsive screen.
-Again we are trying to copy the twitter page.
+Again we are trying to copy the X page.

-The twitter page has roughly 4 different layouts depending on its size.
+The X page has roughly 4 different layouts depending on its size.

 Size 1 is for mobile with a menu on the bottom (not shown).